redis/lettuce/README.md

 -------------

   Redis can contain a huge set of data.
-Collections can burst your memory, when the amount of data is too massive for your heap. lettuce can return your collection data either as List/Set/Map or can push the data on StreamingChannel interfaces.
+Collections can burst your memory, when the amount of data is too massive for your heap.
+  Lettuce can return your collection data either as List/Set/Map or can push the data on StreamingChannel interfaces.
   StreamingChannels are similar to callback methods.
 Every method, which can return bulk data (except transactions/multi and some config methods) specifies beside a regular method with a collection return class also method which accepts a StreamingChannel.